LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       #### Numbered lists

-      Numbered lists are usually reserved for instances in which the items must occur in a specific order, such as steps in a procedure, or when keeping count is important, such as a top 10 list.
+      Numbered lists are usually reserved for instances in which the items must occur in a specific order, such as steps in a procedure, or when keeping count is important, such as a top 5 list.
+Use numbered lists only when the sequence or count of items are important.

       \------ Lizas text nedanför

       A common question with lists are: